sodapopcan/haskell/README.md

 Haskell
 =======

 These are my scatter brain notes while I teach myself Haskell.
-I'm pinning this repo and updating every day I work on it to try and keep myself honest.
+In an effort to keep myself honest, I'm pinning this repo and updating it each day that I work on it.

-I keep a log right in this README and also check the wiki for sources and notes on them.
+I keep a log right in this README and also track sources and keep notes about them in the wiki.

 REPL
 ----